denisborisov/explorations/languages/sql/How to print result set in vertical format.md

 \[Windows\] 5250 Emulator provided by IBM i Access Client Solutions.

-no way to do it
+* There is no way to do it.